toluogbaro/OpenGL-Platformer/README.md

 For the Comp703 module we're using digital games technology to recreate modern classics using low level graphics and game engine components from scratch without using a game engine.

-My APIs of choice are OpenGL and SDL2.
+My API of choice is OpenGL.

-For this remake, the platforming will be horizontal with slime characters.
-Oh and its also PvP multiplayer because I'm a masochist.
+For this remake, my plan has changed to having just a single slime character platforming.

-To play around with the project in its current form, just download and unzip then open the visual studio solution and press [F5] to run the build
+To play around with the project in its current form requires downloading the solution file and setting up the include directories as follows:

+In the solution properties general configurations first set the C++ Language Standard to C++17.

+In C/C++ General Additional Include Directories:

+$(SolutionDir)Dependencies\glfw\include
+$(SolutionDir)Dependencies\glew\include
+$(SolutionDir)src/vendor
+$(SolutionDir)src

+In C/C++ Preprocessor.
+Set the Preprocessor Definitions to GLEW_STATIC

+In Linker General set the Addition Include Libraries:

+$(SolutionDir)Dependencies\glfw\lib-vc2022
+$(SolutionDir)Dependencies\glew\lib\Release\Win32

+In Linker Input set the Additional Dependencies:

+glfw3.lib
+glew32s.lib
+opengl32.lib
+User32.lib
+Gdi32.lib
+Shell32.lib

+and finally make sure the project is configured for ALL CONFIGURATIONS and set the platform to Windows32

-My four step program to achieve this:
+My steps to achieve this project has been:

 1 -> Learning how to render using OpenGL

+2 -> Creating a basic physics engine using an Entity Component System with entt library that simulates real world physics

-2 -> Softbody Physics for ball movement, faking a slime shader with fluid refraction and then adding basic SDL Input
+3 -> Using the engine to simulate softbody physics and creating a slime shader with refraction

-3 -> Rendering platforms with different attributes using an entity component system; i.e platforms bending at different angles.
-Platforms with mesh renderers that make them look ghost like (fall through platforms) and platforms affected by mass on each side that require the player to jump in the in the middle

-4 -> Tying it all together with socket programming or with the SDL Networking Library

 From mid November 2023 - Beginning of December 2023, Im just getting used to OpenGL and going through some basic tutorials

-From December 2023, I will be attempting to do step 2
+From December 2023 onward, I will be attempting to do step 2

-After step 2, Ill start with the network programming, just to set everything up prematurely and render on two screens with two different inputs

-Then Ill do step 3

-From Beginning of January 2024, I'll focus on Step 4 and the finishing touches until its submission time
+From Beginning of January 2024, I'll focus on Step 3 and the finishing touches until its submission time

 For my stretch goals, I want to add SDL audio and make a couple custom game tunes with Bosca Ceoil if I have the time

 Thanks for stopping by and witnessing my suffering

+Update: Unfortunately I ran into complications with my laptop being broken over the christmas holiday.
+From December 22nd - January 3rd I haven't been able to do much but the project is still underway